 - SEND pupils will have their needs met. - We have a whole school approach through record keeping, liaison and support and sharing of ideas. - We recognise that class teachers, with guidance from the Special Educational Needs Coordinator (SENDCO), have responsibility for the initial informal assessments and establishing of individual education programmes. - Our school will endeavour to support parents/carers through the process of transition. - Teachers are aware of the importance of early identification and of providing for SEND students whom they teach. - The SENDCO maintains a confidential register of all pupils with special educational needs.
-Teachers produce relevant provision maps to share information about support. - All SEND Support children, whether SEND Support or on an EHC plan, will have an Individual Provision Map (IPM) to identify termly provision and track progress.
-Children supported at Ordinarily Available Provision level are supported by general classroom support strategies. - Children's progress in Literacy and Maths is also tracked termly. - Resources to support pupils with SEND are available. - Referrals are carried out to external agencies where further support is required for SEND children. - Class teachers retain responsibility for pupils with SEND and compile the Provision Maps for pupils. - Continuing Professional Development (CPD) needs are reviewed annually in order that staff can better meet the needs of children with SEND. - SEND pupils are integrated into the life of the classroom.
-In addition, they have access to individual/small group work. - There is a smooth transition at each transition stage for the child. - Provision Maps (IPMs) are referred to as SEND Support Plans (SSPs) at Wendover C of E Junior School.
+Teachers produce relevant provision maps to share information about support. - All SEND children, whether SEN Support or on an EHC plan, will have an Individual Provision Map (IPM) to identify termly provision and track progress. - Children's progress in Literacy and Maths is also tracked termly. - Resources to support pupils with SEND are available. - Referrals are carried out to external agencies where further support is required for SEND children. - Class teachers retain responsibility for pupils with SEND and compile the Provision Maps for pupils. - Continuing Professional Development (CPD) needs are reviewed annually in order that staff can better meet the needs of children with SEND. - SEND pupils are integrated into the life of the classroom.
+In addition they have access to individual/small group work. - There is a smooth transition at each transition stage for the child.